armory/documentation/_spinnaker/using_dinghy.md

 order: 131
 ---

-Armory's Pipelines As Code ("Dinghy") feature provides a way to specify pipeline definitions in source code repos such as GitHub & BitBucket.
+Armory's _Pipelines-as-Code_ feature provides a way to specify pipeline definitions in source code repos such as GitHub and BitBucket.

-The Armory Spinnaker installation provides a service called "Dinghy", which keeps the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
+The Armory Spinnaker installation provides a service called _Dinghy_, which keeps the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
 Also, users are able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.

-> NOTE: before you can use this feature, please ensure you have [configured it](http://docs.armory.io/spinnaker/install_dinghy/) correctly.
+> NOTE: before you can use this feature, please ensure you have [configured](http://docs.armory.io/spinnaker/install_dinghy/) it correctly.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.